-This document describes how to collect detailed ZTA troubleshooting logs, when to enable and step by step.
+This document describes how to collect detailed ZTA troubleshooting logs and when to enable step by step.

-As organizations increasingly adopt Zero Trust Architecture (ZTA) to secure users, devices, and applications, troubleshooting connectivity and policy enforcement issues has become more complex.
+As organizations increasingly adopt Zero Trust Architecture (ZTA) to secure users, devices, and applications, troubleshooting connectivity and policy enforcement issues have become more complex.
 Unlike traditional perimeter-based models, ZTA relies on multiple real-time decisions across identity, device posture, network context, and cloud-based policy engines.
 When issues arise, high-level logs are often insufficient to pinpoint the root cause.

 Collecting detailed ZTA level tracing plays a critical role in gaining deep visibility into client behavior, policy evaluation, traffic interception, and cloud service interactions.
 These traces enable engineers to move beyond symptom based troubleshooting and analyze the exact sequence of events leading to access failures, performance degradation, or unexpected policy outcomes.